Amila-Rukshan/Virus-Detector/README.md

 # Virus-Detector
 This is a program that can detect virus on your PC.
 It uses a MD5 hash registry from VirusShare.com.
+It is capable of generating a report on a file whether it is infected or not.
+If infected then the type of virus identification.
+This is done using a API service supplied by VirusTotal.com.

-Following images shows Screenshots of the program.
+Following few screenshots show how it works.

 1. Start Screen.
 ![1](https://user-images.githubusercontent.com/22471342/40419259-5f93f112-5ea2-11e8-80c7-749e1e265916.png)